Our team

 “I enjoy the genuine passion for social justice and human rights of my colleagues, which is very much in line with my beliefs.
 I feel privileged to work for a committed peak body and work closely with such a diverse range of centres.”

 Simon is the Quality and Capacity Development Manager with the Federation.
-Simon helps us by conducting the National Accreditation Scheme for Community Legal Centres, overseeing and informing the Federation’s member training calendar, supporting the Professional Standards and Support Committee and helping to administrate the Integrated Services Fund.
+Simon helps us by conducting the National Accreditation Scheme for community legal centres, overseeing and informing the Federation’s member training calendar, supporting the Professional Standards and Support Committee and helping to administrate the Integrated Services Fund.
 Hailing from the Netherlands, Simon brings a wealth of experience both from his home country and working here in Australia in various community sectors as a social worker.
 This career path led Simon towards work in quality improvement, where he discovered a passion for best practice and standards, a culture of continuous improvement, and making services better for clients.
 When Simon isn’t at the office or cycling to and from work, he has been known to feature on SBS Dutch community radio, to cook up a storm for his family, and to coach a women’s community soccer team.

 Logo headshot placeholder

-Kimberly Yeung, Quality and Program Support Officer
+Kimberly Yeung, Quality and Capacity Development Coordinator

 “I feel like I’m a part of really important work at the Federation, and it feels like I am contributing to something useful.”